RyanBeiden/ryanbeiden/README.md

 ## Hello, I'm Ryan!

 #### 🔭 Currently:
-- Working on a Color Palette Web App with Github API Integration 👉🏼 [Hold My Color](https://github.com/RyanBeiden/hold-my-color)
+- Working on a color palette web app with the Github API 👉🏼 [Hold My Color](https://github.com/RyanBeiden/hold-my-color)
 - Learning everything I can about React at [NSS](http://nashvillesoftwareschool.com/) and from [React for Beginners](https://reactforbeginners.com/)

 #### 🚀 Tech I Use: